 Low Emission Zones

 Germany does have Umweltzonen (low emission zones) in some bigger cities.
-Click here for more detailed information about how to find zones across Europe.
+Here’s how to find more detailed information for low emission zones across Europe.

 Sometimes, there’s no warning until you’re already in one!
 Luckily, they’re policed by wardens rather than cameras.